lucasmpcastello/.github/profile/README.md

 - July 7: resume of seminar in 2023.1, and free discussion
 - June 30 - Andrey Soldatenkov - [o-minimal structure](https://en.wikipedia.org/wiki/O-minimal_theory), what is it and how to use it
 - June 23 - Sergey Sergeyev - [WKB method](https://en.wikipedia.org/wiki/WKB_approximation), canonical operator, and all that
-- June 16 - Sergey Burkin - [Koszul duality](https://en.wikipedia.org/wiki/Koszul_duality) - to be confirmed, maybe something else related to categories, [operads](https://en.wikipedia.org/wiki/Operad), [PROPs](https://en.wikipedia.org/wiki/PROP_(category_theory)), PROBs, trees, and some their applications
+- June 16 - Sergey Burkin -  [Operads](https://en.wikipedia.org/wiki/Operad), and applications - [Koszul duality](https://en.wikipedia.org/wiki/Koszul_duality), Grothendieck--Teichmüller theory, deformation quantization, and all that
 - June 9 - holiday - [Recesso de Corpus Christi](http://www.puc-rio.br/sobrepuc/depto/dar/calendario/#calendario_feriados) on June 8-10

 ## past talks